Jonathan-Uy/CSES-Solutions/README.md

 The CSES Problem Set is a high quality collection of competitive programming practice problems.
 In January 2021, the collection was updated to include 300 problems, and more may be added in the future.
 See the problem set [here](https://cses.fi/problemset/).

-As of July 26th, the following number of solutions have been completed:
+As of August 9th, the following number of solutions have been completed:

 | Problem Type          | Number Solved |
 |-----------------------|:-------------:|